 More about permits

 Making an application

-Go to the Gambling Application Forms where you can download the available forms.
+Go to gambling application forms where you can download the available documents.

 Policy statement of gambling licensing principles